HUM 101. The Human Experience. 4 Credits.

 HUM 325.
 Interdisciplinary Global Human Rights.
 3 Credits.

-This course addresses a variety of current international issues from multiple perspectives and through a lens of interdisciplinarity.
+This course addresses a variety of current international issues from multiple perspectives and through an interdisciplinary lens.
 Through the study of global issues and topics, students will read, write, and discuss topics of international concern affecting human rights today and the future of the global common.
 This discussion based course will utilize readings, current events, and other media focusing on critical and creative thinking, and collaborative problem-solving in addressing current world problems.
 F,S,SS.

 HUM 391.
 Advanced Humanities Seminar.
 1-4 Credits.